 I also know about children with special needs who were able to communicate their thoughts using this musical instrument.

-Did you know that the harmonica is one of the very few musical instruments that allows you to produce a tone during both inhalation and exhalation?
+Did you know that the harmonica is one of the very few musical instruments that allow you to produce a tone during both inhalation and exhalation?

 Most wind instruments produce sound only when you blow air through them.
 The harmonica also produces sound when you inhale.
 For example, a diatonic harmonica that’s tuned to the key of C when you blow through the mouthpiece will also produce a tune in the key of G when you inhale.